intermine/intermine/intermine/python/intermine-core/README.md

          Fixed questionable constraint parsing bug which lead to failed template parsing 0.99.00  Fixed bug with subclasses not being included in clones Added support for new json format for ws versions >= 8.
+0.99.01  Better representation of multiple sort-orders.
+0.99.02  Allow sort-orders which are not in the view but are on selected classes